haoming-chen2006/CLIP_Image_Filter/README.md

 # CLIP Image Search Demo

-I am very unorganized when it comes to image searching and lazy when it comes to editing, so I find it useful to have a semantic image to test search tool that can help me to find the right image in my album and an editor to make the image look better.
+I am very unorganized when it comes to image searching and lazy when it comes to editing, so I find it useful to have a semantic image search tool that can help me to find the right image in my album and an editor to make the image look better.
+It would be even better if there is an interactive chatbot that I can talk to about the images.
 I used custom-trained CLIP (Contrastive Language-Image Pre-training) model to enable natural language queries for image retrieval and used a CLIP-guided diffusion model for image editing.
+I also integrated the CLIP with a NanoGPT/TinyLLama backbone roughly following the structure of the BLIP paper.
 This demo features a Node.js backend for inference and a Next.js frontend for an intuitive web interface.
+Because I want to practise my understanding in ML all of these models are trained from scratch.

 ## ✨ Capabilities